jazgogmain-png/SocialUploader/PRIVACY_POLICY.md

-# Privacy Policy for SocialUploader
+# 🏎️ SocialUploader: Privacy Policy

-**Effective Date:** February 2026

-SocialUploader is a personal automation tool.
-We respect your privacy.
-1. **Data Collection:** This app does not collect, store, or share any personal data with third parties.
-2. **TikTok Integration:** The app uses the TikTok SDK to allow you to post videos.
-Your login credentials are handled by TikTok, not us.
-3. **Storage:** Post tokens are stored locally on your device in encrypted storage and are never transmitted to any external server other than TikTok.
-4. **Permissions:** We only request storage access to select your videos and internet access to upload them.

-**Contact:** jazgogmain-png on GitHub https://github.com/jazgogmain-png
+**Project:** Drifting Grandma Social Automation
+**Version:** 1.0 (2026)

+### 01. The No-Nonsense Clause
+SocialUploader is a private tool built for creators, not data brokers.
+We hate ads, we hate bloat, and we definitely don't want your data.

+### 02. What We Access
+* **Storage:** We only touch the folders you tell us to so we can find your `.mp4` files.
+* **Network:** We talk to TikTok’s official API to upload your videos.
+That’s it.

+### 03. Token Security
+Your TikTok login tokens are stored in **EncryptedSharedPreferences** on your physical device.
+We never see them, and they never touch our servers (mostly because we don't have any).

+### 04. Third Parties
+The only third party involved is **TikTok**.
+Their privacy policy applies once the video leaves this app.

+### 05. Contact
+If you have questions, open an issue on this GitHub repo.
+Keep drifting.